Roboy/roboy-ros-control/README.md

 rosservice call /roboy/emergencyStop [PRESS TAB TWICE]
 ```
 Pressing tab twice after the service will tab complete to the valid service message.
 If this does not work, ROS probably does not
-know about the services yet. (bear in mind, that you have to do that for every terminal you open, unless of course you add the
+know about the services yet.
-source command to your ~/.bashrc).
+Try sourceing the setup.bash (bear in mind, that you have to do that for every terminal you open, unless of course you add the
-Try sourceing the setup.bash:
+source command to your ~/.bashrc).:
 ```
 #!bash
 source devel/setup.bash